wl-zhao/UniPC/README.md

 UniPC is by desinged model-agnostic, supporting pixel-space/latent-space DPMs on unconditional/conditional sampling.
 It can also be applied to both noise prediction model and data prediction model.

 Compared with previous methods, UniPC converges faster thanks to the increased order of accuracy.
-Both quantative and qualitative results show UniPC can remarkably improve the sampling quality, especially in extreme few steps (5~10).
+Both quantitative and qualitative results show UniPC can remarkably improve the sampling quality, especially in extreme few steps (5~10).

 ![demo](assets/demo.png)